Barney Balaban

-Barney Balaban (June 8, 1887 – March 7, 1971) was an American film executive who was the president of Paramount Pictures from 1936 to 1964 and an innovator in the cinema industry.
+Barney Balaban (June 8, 1887 – March 7, 1971) was an American film executive and innovator in the film industry who was president of Paramount Pictures from 1936 to 1964, and honorary chairman until his death.

 Life and career

-Barney Balaban (formerly Birnbaum) was the eldest of the seven sons of Bessarabian-Jewish immigrants Augusta "Gussie" (née Mendeburskey) and grocery store owner Israel Balaban.
+Barney Balaban was the eldest of the seven sons of Bessarabian-Jewish immigrants Augusta "Goldie" (née Mandebursky, later Levin) from Odesa and grocery store owner Israel Balaban, from Tiraspol.
 His siblings in order were A. J., Leah, Ida, John, Max, Dave, Harry and Elmer.

 Balaban worked as a messenger boy and a cold storage company employee until 1908, when he was persuaded, at age 21, to go into the cinema business.
 According to a 1945 article in Forbes magazine, his mother came home from her first picture show and commented, "The customers pay before they even see what they're paying for!
 There'll be money in that business."

 Balaban and his younger brothers rented the 100-seat Kedzie Theater.
 From there, Balaban's innovations changed the industry.
 In 1910, Balaban built the Circle Theatre, the first cinema to have a balcony.
-After his sister Ida married Sam Katz(1892-1960), the two brothers-in-law made plans for a chain of cinemas in the Midwest, the Balaban and Katz Theatre Chain.
+After his sister Ida married Sam Katz (1892–1960), the two brothers-in-law made plans for a chain of cinemas in the Midwest, the Balaban and Katz Theatre Chain.
 Barney's brothers John, Dave, Abe (aka A. J.), and Max all worked for Balaban and Katz.
 Brothers Elmer and Harry owned their own theater concern called H & E Balaban.